 These financial statements are presented in QAR, which is the Company's functional and presentation currency.
 All the financial information has been presented in these financial statements has been rounded off to nearest thousands (QAR.
 '000) except when otherwise indicated.

-The Company has prepared the financial statements on the basis that it will continue to operate as a going concern.

-Investment in Joint Ventures
+The Company has prepared the financial statements on the basis that it will continue to operate Investment in Joint Ventures